 Center for Disease Control (CDC), Behavioral Risk Factor Surveillance System (BRFSS) produces an annual telephone survey that collects data about health-related risk behaviors, chronic health conditions, and use of prevention services in adults; 2021 results were published in July 2022.
-For this report, we use the measures of depression and binge drinking from the BRFSS.
-BRFSS describes the prevalence of depression and binge drinking by race, gender, income, and age.
+For this report, we use the measure of binge drinking from the BRFSS.
+BRFSS describes the prevalence of binge drinking by race, gender, income, and age.

-Depression and binge drinking in BRFSS are defined as the following:
+Binge drinking in BRFSS is defined as the following:

-- Depression: any depressive disorder, which includes depression, major depression, dysthymia, or minor depression. - Binge drinking: five or more alcohol drinks for men or four or more alcohol drinks for women on any occasion within the past 30 days.
+• Binge drinking: five or more alcohol drinks for men or four or more alcohol drinks for women on any occasion within the past 30 days.